 Port-wine stains are diagnosed mainly by their appearance.

-Infants with a port-wine stain that involves the upper and lower eyelids usually undergo a magnetic resonance imaging (MRI) scan or other types of brain scan.
+Infants with a port-wine stain that involves the upper and lower eyelids usually undergo a magnetic resonance imaging (MRI) scan or other types of brain scans.
 This can help the physician diagnose or exclude Sturge-Weber syndrome.
 Approximately 5% of infants with a port-wine stain on the eyelids are at risk for this condition, in which the lesion involves the trigeminal nerve, the eye, the meninges (thin membranes surrounding the brain), and the brain.
 Seizures occur in about 80% of those afflicted.
 Glaucoma, developmental delays, and partial paralysis are other aspects of Sturge-Weber syndrome.

 Pulsed-dye laser treatments offer safe and effective treatment for port-wine stains.
 Treatment success depends on the age at which it is begun and the location of the lesion.
 With multiple treatments, most port-wine stains can be significantly lightened.
 Topical, local, or general anesthesia can be administered before the procedure to minimize discomfort.